Itching, burning, tingling. Oh no, you feel a cold sore coming on.

 Let me teach you about this common virus that affects millions of people worldwide.
 80% of American adults carry the herpes virus (HSV-I), which causes cold sores above the waist, also known as herpes labialis.
 One-quarter of the population has the virus which causes genital herpes (HSV-II), AKA herpes below the waist.

-Why do most people look for a place to hide when they get a cold sore going as far as cancelling job interviews and breaking dates?
+Why do most people look for a place to hide when they get cold sores?

-Although herpes is highly contagious, it is totally harmless in the majority of cases.
+Although the herpes virus is highly contagious, it is totally harmless in the majority of cases.